 Urban areas are home to 81% of the U.S. population (U.S. Census, 2010) and are major sources of greenhouse gas emissions, including methane (Gurney et al., 2015; Hopkins et al., 2016).
 As urban populations grow (Seto et al., 2012), these emissions are likely to increase (Hopkins et al., 2016).
 Cities are well-positioned to address methane emissions through waste-reduction initiatives, leak-detection programs, and strategic contracts with landfill operators and gas utilities.
 Regulation by air pollution control districts can also aid urban emissions reduction efforts (Hopkins et al., 2016).
-C40, a performance-based coalition of over 100 mayors dedicated to climate mitigation, recommends that cities target a 50% reduction in methane emissions by 2030 (C40, 2022).
-Numerous cities, including New York City, Philadelphia, Washington, D.C., and San Francisco, are working toward similar reductions through zero-waste programs.
+C40, a performance-based coalition of over 100 mayors dedicated to climate change mitigation, recommends that cities target a 50% reduction in methane emissions by 2030 (C40, 2022).
+Numerous cities including New York City, Philadelphia, Washington, D.C., and San Francisco, are working toward these reductions through zero-waste programs.
 The U.S. Methane Emissions Reduction Action Plan intends to work with local governments to set up methane monitoring systems to identify and publicize information about municipal gas distribution leaks.
 The plan also challenges members of the U.S. Climate Mayors to prioritize pipeline abandonment or replacement (The White House, 2022).

-We calculate posterior emissions for 95 urban areas across CONUS with 2010 populations over one million and averaging kernel sensitivities greater than 0.2, providing the first comprehensive national analysis of urban methane emissions.
-We define urban areas using the U.S. Census Topographically Integrated Geographic Encoding and Referencing system (TIGER)/Line Urban Areas.
-These urban areas are responsible for almost a quarter of GHGI emissions when allocated using the Gridded EPA inventory developed by Maasakkers et al. (2016) with post-meter emissions distributed by population.
-In an average city, urban emissions are produced by landfills (40%), gas distribution (5%), post-meter emissions (5%), wastewater (6%), and other, non-urban sources such as livestock and upstream oil and gas (45%).
-Urban emissions depend significantly on the geographical extent used due to the presence of large emitters such as landfills near city limits (e.g., Balashov et al., 2020; Plant et al., 2022).
-We follow Plant et al. (2022) and others in using the census designation to standardize the definition across CONUS.
-We attribute all emissions in any overlapping grid cell to the urban area to account for the distribution of emissions, include neighboring landfills, and improve comparability with regional emissions estimates from aircraft or tower observations.
+We calculate posterior emissions for 95 urban areas across CONUS with 2010 populations over one million and averaging kernel sensitivities from our TROPOMI inversion greater than 0.2, providing the first comprehensive national analysis of urban methane emissions.
+Quantification of urban emissions depends significantly on the definition of urban area due to the presence of large emitters such as landfills on the periphery (e.g., Balashov et al., 2020; Plant et al., 2022).
+We follow Plant et al. (2022) and others in using the census designation to standardize the definition of urban areas across CONUS, and define urban areas using the U.S. Census Topographically Integrated Geographic Encoding and Referencing system (TIGER)/Line Urban Areas.
+These urban areas are responsible for almost a quarter of GHGI emissions when allocated using the gridded version of the EPA GHGI inventory ( Maasakkers et al.,2016).
+That gridded version does not include post-meter gas emissions, introduced in later versions of the GHGI, and which we distribute here d by population.
+Urban areas may also include emissions not related to population including oil/gas production and transport, and livestock, which we find account on average for 45% of urban area emissions.
+The remaining population-related emissions include landfills (40%), gas distribution (5%), post-meter emissions (5%), and wastewater (6%). , and other non-specific urban sources such as livestock and upstream oil and gas (45%).